'The Little Prince' turns 80 – DW – 04/05/2023

 And while the drawings of the little boy with the golden, shaggy hair and the green outfit piqued my interest, I found the story disturbing.

 Allow me to explain.
 The tiny planet seemed like a terrible prison.
-And that strange, spiteful rose — why does he like the flower so much?
-And why does he make friends with a fox and then leave him again?
+And that strange, spiteful rose — why does the litlle prince like it so much?
+And why does he make friends with a fox and then leave him?

 As my mother placidly read the short chapters aloud, I didn't dare say how uncomfortable I found the story.
-While the world's most famous fairy tale hero was celebrated with mugs, puzzles, T-shirts, and film adaptations, I tended to keep my distance from this strange alien child.
+While one of the world's most famous storybook heroes was celebrated with mugs, puzzles, T-shirts, and film adaptations, I kept my distance from this strange alien child.

 Second chance brings back memories

-"The Little Prince" is about a boy who lives on a very small planet together with a demanding rose, two active volcanoes, an extinct volcano, and seedlings of the Baobab tree to fight.
-The Baobab and the prince don't get along well, and the rose is grumpy and ingratiating.
-So the little prince decides to go on a journey, exploring seven planets.
+"The Little Prince" is about a boy who lives on a very small planet together with a demanding rose, two active volcanoes, an extinct volcano, and baobab seedlings.
+He doesn't get on with the flower; the rose is grumpy and ingratiating.
+So he decides to go on a journey, exploring seven planets.
 The last stop is Earth, where he meets a pilot who has crash-landed in the desert.

 Now, 80 years after its first publication, I wanted to give this modern fairy tale another chance.
-The 27 short chapters made quick reading and this time the simple language resonated, along with the unpretentious, watercolor pictures.
+The 27 short chapters made quick reading and this time the simple language resonated, as did the unpretentious, watercolors.
 Slowly, I realized I had been misled as a child.

 It is not a children's fairy tale at all; rather a reminder of the child in all of us.
 The book deals with the really big questions, such as love, loneliness and death, that adults ask themselves.
 No wonder, then, that as an elementary school child I clearly felt that something important was being discussed here, something that I was not able to grasp given my tender years.
 The seriousness had once frightened me, but now I felt enlightened.

-"The Little Prince" is the last bookby the passionate aviator Antoine de Saint-Exupery and was first published in New York in 1943.
-By the time the French edition was published, three years later, the now-celebrated author had passed away after failing to return from a reconnaissance flight over the Mediterranean during World War II in 1944.
+"The Little Prince" was by the passionate aviator Antoine de Saint-Exupery's last book.
+It was published in New York in 1943 and by the time the French edition came out, three years later, the celebrated author, who was born in Lyon in 1900, had disappeared.
+He failed to return from a reconnaissance flight over the Mediterranean in 1944, during World War II.

 Author and professional pilot

-Born in Lyon in 1900, Saint-Exupery's flying career began with sightseeing flights over Paris for tourists.
-In the 1920s, he flew the Toulouse-Casablanca-Dakar legs, eventually becoming airfield chief in the then Spanish-controlled zone in South Morocco, in the Sahara desert, where he repeatedly rescued colleagues who had made emergency landings.
+Saint-Exupery's flying career began with sightseeing flights over Paris for tourists.
+In the 1920s, he flew the Toulouse-Casablanca-Dakar route, eventually becoming the chief of an airfield in southern Morocco, which was under Spanish control at the time.
+He often rescued colleagues who had made emergency landings in the Sahara desert.

-He then moved to Argentina in 1929 where was in charge of night airmail.
-Later, he tried to set air distance records and survived two crashes: Paris-Saigon and New York-Tierra del Fuego.
-At the onset of World War II, he was drafted and experienced the Blitz attack by the German Wehrmacht in northeastern France.
-His life in the air reads like an adventure story and even though he was awarded many literary prizes, Saint-Exupery always saw himself first and foremost as a professional pilot, with writing merely a pastime.
+He then moved to Argentina in 1929 and piloted night mail planes.
+Later, he repeatedly tried to break records and survived two crashes between Paris and Saigon and New York and Tierra del Fuego.
+When World War IIbroke out, he joined the French Air Force and fought against the German Wehrmacht.
+Not only does his life as a pilot read like an adventure story, Saint-Exupery also wrote a number of books.
+However, though he was awarded many literary prizes, he always saw himself first and foremost as a professional pilot, with writing being merely a pastime.

-His own story comes to life within "The Little Prince" in that, like the narrator in the fairy tale, Saint-Exupery crashed over a desert and had to survive for days without drinking water until he was rescued.
+"The Little Prince" disappointed readers at first.
+Yet, it also immortalized part of its author's life.
+Like the narrator, Saint-Exupery had also once crashed over a desert and had to survive for days without drinking water until he was rescued.

-Few anticipated any kind of success for the book, never mind that it would go on to become not only Saint-Exupery’s most successful, but also the best-selling book in France.
+Few would have imagined that the book would be so successful, let alone that it would go on to become not only the author’s most popular work, but also France'sbest-selling book.

 Exhibition in Paris: The Little Prince